h33h33/h33h33.github.io-/README.md

 * Git

-*Note: Thoughts should run without modification on any UNIX-adjacent system.
-Please [open an issue](https://github.com/thwidge/thoughts/issues) if any shell code or coreutil invocations misbehave.*
+> Thoughts should run without modification on any UNIX-adjacent system.
+Please [open an issue](https://github.com/thwidge/thoughts/issues) if any shell code or coreutil invocations misbehave.

 ## How it works